Living in Florida has been a blast! From the beaches to Disney World, we're determined to do it all while we're here.

 The thermometer is threatening to go on strike if it doesn't cool down soon.
 We haven't had a day under ninety degrees in ages.
 Even the water at the pool isn't cool anymore.
 Re-entering feels like you're getting into a hot tub.
 We've had a lot of rain recently, but I swear it almost immediately turns into steam as soon as it hits the ground.
 At least I don't have to pay for a sauna.
 (Ha, ha!
 That was a joke, people!)

-Since Bryant's birthday was two days after school let out, we did his party the weekend before to ensure his friends would be in town.
+the weekend before to ensure his friends would be in town.
 Instead of a big party at the park, as originally planned, Bryant opted to have a sleepover with his two best friends.
 They had a blast!
 Video games, Lego battles, fighting with swords, pillows, and balloons.
 For dinner, we had chicken fries, curly fries, and juice boxes (Bryant's choice).
 Dessert doubled as Bryant's birthday cake.
 Because we were going out of town, we did Warm Delights (individual cakes you 'bake' in the microwave) to avoid having leftovers.
 The boys loved them.
 They stayed up late giggling and talking, then got up early to play more video games.
 Bryant later told me it was the best birthday he ever had.

 School let out June 10th and we took off just as soon as Jeff got home from work to Orlando to hit the Disney water parks - one last hurrah before our threesome becomes a foursome.
 Per Bryant's request, we went to Blizzard Beach on Thursday, then Typhoon Lagoon on Friday (his birthday).
 Bryant and Jeff went on the slides and played in the wave pools while I lazed about in the lazy rivers and took much needed naps on a lounge chair.
 We were very proud of Bryant when he went on a waterslide he was scared of at Typhoon Lagoon.
 After the first time down, he wanted to go down it over and over again!
 We splurged and got a funnel cake for a snack - so good!
 Dinner was at Red Lobster because it was too hot to cook.
 Bryant's overly-emotionaly mom teared up when the waitstaff sang Happy Birthday to him.
 On Saturday, we went to Downtown Disney and, of course, the Lego Store.
 Bryant and Jeff filled up their customary cup with loose Legos - only the cool ones, obviously.
 Then we had Bryant's birthday lunch at McDonald's.